The Cost of Bad Hires: Strengthening Your Hiring Process

 Onboarding Shapes the First-Year Experience

+Sometimes what appears to be a bad hire is actually a weak onboarding process.
 Did the employee clearly understand what success looks like in the first 30, 60, and 90 days?
 Were resources and support provided consistently?
 Was feedback structured and timely?

 The first few months determine whether a new hire integrates confidently or quietly struggles.
 Poor onboarding accelerates turnover.
 Strong onboarding increases engagement and performance.
 Retention depends on how effectively you prepare a new hire for success in their role.